 - The Children's Home and Community-Based programs under the Comprehensive Waiver are administered by the Department of Children and Families (DCF), Division of Children's System of Care (CSOC).
-These programs include: - Autism Spectrum Disorder (ASD) pilot - Children with Intellectual and Developmental Disabilities with Cooccurring Mental Illness (ID/DD-MI) pilot - Serious Emotional Disturbance (SED) program - Under the renewal, a new Children's Support Services program will be initiated to expand access to services currently under the ID/DD-MI and ASD pilots.
+These programs include: - Autism Spectrum Disorder (ASD) pilot - Children with Intellectual and Developmental Disabilities with Cooccurring Mental Illness (ID/DD-MI) pilot - Serious Emotional Disturbance (SED) program - Under the renewal, a new Children's Support Services program will be initiated to expand access to services for youth with autism and intellectual and developmental disabilities.